SENATOR COLIN KENNY

 Don is a loser.
 That’s not meant to insult him, it’s merely a dispassionate statement of fact.
 He ran in a 2008 federal by-election and lost very, very badly, placing fourth behind the Liberal, NDP and Green candidates with 12.5% of the vote.
 But Prime Minister Stephen Harper saw Don’s untapped potential so he bought him a new suit, waxed his head and appointed him to the Senate.
 If that sounds like the definition of unearned privilege, just remember: once Don turns 75 he’ll have to face the demeaning hell of unemployment all on his own, with nothing but a giant pension standing between him and financial ruin.

 Don holds some very prestigious honours.
-Along with being one of the top spending senators, he also earned a Masters degree from California State Christian University as well as an honorary doctorate from the Canadian Christian Clinical Counsellors’ Association.
+Along with being one of the top spending senators, he also holds a Masters degree from California State Christian University and an honorary doctorate from the Canadian Christian Clinical Counsellors’ Association.
 Neither of those places happen to be actual schools, but that doesn’t stop him from signing his press releases as “The Honourable Dr. Don Meredith.”
-After all, he didn’t go to a non-school for no years just to be called “Mr.”
+His friends know him simply as “The Honourable Dr. D.”